 About the Author

 Tiffany Olson is a blogger who has a special interest in home related topics.
-She enjoys sharing information with the public via guest blogging and social media.
+She enjoys sharing information with the public via blogging and social media.
 In her downtime she enjoys making art, reading and traveling.